shang-zhu/envchemGNN/README.md

 ### Dataset

-Curated datasets can be found at (figshare?)
+Curated datasets can be found at (figshare?): need to check the data policy
 1. folder structures:
 ```
 data